 “Our team has become more focused and ultimately stronger,” she says, returning to her football theme.
 “Much the same as all teams do when they play for multiple seasons.
 With time, you better understand each other’s strengths and use them to their fullest capacity.
 While each of you clearly plays a different position, you have the same ultimate goal.”

-This article was originally published by Dana-Farber Cancer Research Center.
+This article was originally published on February 28, 2018, by Dana-Farber Cancer Institute.
 It is republished with permission.